Adedeji44/Ade-s_Portfolio/README.md

 ## [Project 1: Drillhole_Geospatial_Attribute_Missing_Values_Inputation](https://github.com/Adedeji44/Geospatial_Attribute_Missing_Values_Inputation)
 ### - Missing Values Evaluation & Inputation.

-Missing data is a common issue in data engineering and we often get data with nulls.
+Missing data is a common issue in data engineering and we often get data with nulls

 **Challenge:** The goal of this task is to fill nulls in length and reading columns of the given geospatial drillhole data.